SAP-archive/teched2021-ANA160/exercises/ex2/Spatial_reference.md

 ![](Images/spatialreferenceimage/image10.png)

-1. Click on Save and then Deploy.
+1. Click on Save, again on Save and then Deploy.

 ![](Images/spatialreferenceimage/image11.png)